 - If you are unable to take the exam at the scheduled time you must make other arrangements, first with your professor and then with us.
 We must hear from your professor confirming what arrangements you have made.

 - Final Exam Accomodations will be provided by your professors if you have given them your green sheet.
 If you need assistive technology for your final exams, notify your professor and our office at least 3 weeks beforehand.

 - Extra time does not mean unlimited time.
-If the exam is one hour, you will get approximately one and ½ hours.
+If the exam is one hour, you will get approximately 1 ½ hours.
 If the exam is two hours you will get approximately three hours.

 Remember: extra time for exams may not be all that it takes.
 It may not be the answer for everyone.
 Daily preparation and review are most important.
 Attendance at the Academic Support Center’s test-taking strategies workshops eases anxiety, improves test performance and often eliminates the need for extra time.